 After the snacks, we continued snowmobiling through the tundra, over more frozen lakes and climbing more hilltops.
 Eventually we made it back to the sea ice and began our quick return back to the shores of town.
 The sea ice is so expansive and smooth that you can get moving pretty quickly – on a few occasions my snowmobile hit 50-60 km/h.
 (When I was guiding I went out with some of the other guides on our day off and got my snowmobile to 100 km/h – I could only sustain it for a minute or two before dropping back down to 70 km/h.
 Your guide won’t let you get that fast, but it illustrates just how smooth the sea ice is.)

 Upon reaching the guiding office, I reluctantly returned the snowmobile and went back to the warm and cozy apartment I was staying in.
 There really isn’t any feeling like being out on the land, and I think there is something extra magical about being out on the tundra.

 Want to go snowmobiling in Iqaluit, Nunavut yourself?

 If you’d like to have this experience yourself, here are some things to know.

 Getting here: You can fly to Iqaluit from either from Ottawa, Montreal, or Yellowknife.
-Check out my post 5 Reasons to Visit Canada’s Most Underrated Territory (and how to do it affordably) for some tips on how to get cheap flights.
+Check out my post How to get to Nunavut, Canada’s Seemingly Inaccessible Territory for some tips on how to get cheap flights.
 To get to the start of the tour, take a taxi to building 3310 (you don’t need street names here and all taxi are $7 per person).